Jay Balabas: The Injury That Inspired the TransCR - Pinkbike

 | I face planted and the chin bar of my full face got caught in the dirt.
 My body scorpioned with my head anchored and the force snapped my neck.

-Where you conscious after the crash, what were your first thoughts?
+Were you conscious after the crash, what were your first thoughts?
 Do you remember how you felt?

 Somehow I never got knocked out and was completely conscience the whole time.
 After I hit the deck I could tell it was going to hurt so I thought about rolling myself onto my back while I was still tumbling.
 My body was instantly paralyzed and rolling onto my back wasn’t an option.
 Before my roll stopped I knew it was bad.
 Luckily some of my friends had been trained in wilderness first aid and knew exactly what to do and what not to do.
 Waiting nearly 2 hours for emergency crews to show was probably the longest and scariest time in my life.
 From there I was transported to the hospital in Invermere by a bumpy and painful ambulance ride.
 Once at the hospital, I finally got some drugs for the pain and after some x-rays learned I had shattered my C4 vertebrae.
 From there a 300-kilometer air ambulance ride to Calgary put me in Foothills Hospital where I had two surgeries to remove the shattered vertebrae and then fuse in a manufactured one from a cadaver and reinforce it with 1 plate, 2 rods, and 10 screws.